Diseases

 There are a number of vaccines against MAP infections.
 These are either live attenuated or killed bacteria either incorporated with an adjuvant or lyophilised and adjuvanted on reconstitution.
 Vaccines may be prepared from one strain of Map 316F or 2E (Weybridge) or Map 3 and 5 or II (Canadian strains), or as many as three strains may be used.

-• Cost-effectiveness of vaccination strategies still has to be documented.
+Cost-effectiveness of vaccination strategies need to be further documented.

 • Therapeutics

-• It is possible that pharmaceuticals that could be produced that would reduce the shedding of viable MAP organisms from infected animals but such a strategy is unlikely to be cost-effective as an intervention in production animals.
+It is possible that pharmaceuticals could be produced that would reduce the shedding of viable MAP organisms from infected animals, but such a strategy is unlikely to be cost-effective as an intervention in production animals.

 • Biosecurity measures effective as a preventive measure